yrmvgh/yiufcrawl/README.md

     * Throw Flame has been removed from spell books.
 Monsters still cast it, but the player can't.
 Instead, Flame Tongue has been slightly enhanced to fill that void.
 Not much of a void, since I hardly used it anyway.
 Magma Bolt has been put in the Flames Book as a level 5 spell alongside Fireball.

-* Potions of heal wounds
+* Potions and wands of heal wounds
     * now fully heal the target
     * less than half as common to find around the dungeon
-    * wands of heal wounds work almost like before, except that their effectiveness scales with evocations skill, and the amount healed is proportional to health capacity.
+    * wands of heal wounds take from 2 to 10 turns to execute successfully, depending on evocations, and may be interrupted by monsters (making them almost useless during combat).

 * Potions of magic
     * fully restore magic